Fibrillary astrocytoma

-Fibrillary astrocytomas are a group of primary slow-growing brain tumors that typically occur in adults between the ages of 20 and 50.
+Fibrillary astrocytomas are a type of primary slow-growing brain tumors that typically occur in adults between the ages of 20 and 50.

 Symptoms

 Seizures, frequent mood changes, and headaches are among the earliest symptoms of the tumor.
-Hemiparesis (physical weakness on one side of the body) is also common.
+Hemiparesis, known as physical weakness on one side of the body, is also common.

 Pathology

 Fibrillary astrocytomas arise from neoplastic astrocytes, a type of glial cell found in the central nervous system.
 They may occur anywhere in the brain, or even in the spinal cord, but are most commonly found in the cerebral hemispheres.
 As the alternative name "diffuse astrocytoma" implies, the outline of the tumour is not clearly visible in scans, because the borders of the neoplasm tend to send out tiny microscopic fibrillary tentacles that spread into the surrounding brain tissue.
 These tentacles intermingle with healthy brain cells, making complete surgical removal difficult.
 However, they are low-grade tumors, with a slow rate of growth, so patients commonly survive longer than those with otherwise similar types of brain tumours, such as glioblastoma multiforme.